d2l-ai/d2l-en/chapter_linear-classification/index.md

-Even as we pivot towards classification, most of the plumbing remains the same: loading the data, passing it through the model, generating out put, calculating the loss, taking gradients with respect to weights, and updating the model.
+Even as we pivot towards classification, most of the plumbing remains the same: loading the data, passing it through the model, generating output, calculating the loss, taking gradients with respect to weights, and updating the model.
-However, the precise form of the targets, the parameterization of the output layer, and the choice of loss function will adapt to suit the classification setting.
+However, the precise form of the targets, the parameterization of the output layer, and the choice of loss function will adapt to suit the *classification* setting.

 ```toc
 :maxdepth: 2